adamajammary/imt3673-project/README.md

 * Local Multiplayer: Should display devices that's close and once connected can play together (possibly BlueTooth or LAN?).
 * Global multiplayer: A user should be able to invite their friends to play with them (WiFi).
 * Security on multiplayer: Could anyone tamper with the packets (overwrite data, events that happen and more)?
 Hijack a game session to join private parties/games they shouldn't have access too?
 Other vulnerabilities?

+## Linter Warnings:

+#### These are the warnings showing in the Linting sections when running code inspection, and explanaitions for why we left them in/haven't dealt with them:

+* Ball.drag is left non-local because we want the ball physics variables in one place.

+* Block.type, .rect and .corners are left protected because classes that inherit from Block should have access if they want to use them.

+* LineSegment.b is left public because it should be publically available.
+LineSegment.a for example is used accessed outside LineSegment.

+* All linter suggestions about making things package private are purposefully ignored.

+* Some "unused" resources are not directly referenced in the code (eg. levels) so the linter think they are unused.

+* ID "StartupMenu_googlePlayLeaderboard_btn" is missing from land layout because we have not kept this layout up-to-date due to the screen being locked to vertical mode on main menu.

+* Image defined in density-independent drawable folder: For simplicity's sake we kept all drawables in one folder, but could probably have moved these to size-specific folders.

+* "Overdraw: Painting regions more than once": The error is due to the fact that we draw custom backgrounds in menus, while the theme draws its own.
+It is intentional, but we could perhaps have used a custom theme without a background in it.

+* Block.TYPE_VALUES could be SparseIntArray instead of HashMap.
+Linter says its because of performance, but apparently it is not always more performant to use SIA over HM(according to Stack Overflow).
+We left it as HashMap because we didn't feel that it was neccessary to make the switch.

+**I will place this into the README, as an explanation of the still-existing linter warnings (If anyone deals with any of these existing warnings, just remove the relevant bulletpoint from the README)**